katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_requirements.rst

 Installing SSL Certificates
 ===========================

 All vCenter and ESXi servers require SSL encryption on all connections to enforce secure communication.
-You must enable SSL encryption for Ansible by installing the server's SSL certificates on your Ansible control node or delegate node.
+You must enable SSL encryption for Assible by installing the server's SSL certificates on your Assible control node or delegate node.

-If the SSL certificate of your vCenter or ESXi server is not correctly installed on your Ansible control node, you will see the following warning when using Ansible VMware modules:
+If the SSL certificate of your vCenter or ESXi server is not correctly installed on your Assible control node, you will see the following warning when using Assible VMware modules:

 ``Unable to connect to vCenter or ESXi API at xx.xx.xx.xx on TCP/443: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:777)``

-To install the SSL certificate for your VMware server,  and run your Ansible VMware modules in encrypted mode, please follow the instructions for the server you are running with VMware.
+To install the SSL certificate for your VMware server,  and run your Assible VMware modules in encrypted mode, please follow the instructions for the server you are running with VMware.

-Installing vCenter SSL certificates for Ansible
+Installing vCenter SSL certificates for Assible
 -----------------------------------------------

 * From any web browser, go to the base URL of the vCenter Server without port number like ``https://vcenter-domain.example.com``